openedx/edx-documentation/en_us/course_authors/source/developing_course/libraries.rst

   - For **Count**, enter the number of problems to be drawn from the specified content library or libraries for each student.

-  - For **Display Name**, enter name that you want students to see for this block.
+  - For **Display Name**, enter the name that you want students to see for this block.

-  - For **Libraries**, enter the unique Library ID found in the upper right of the Library page in Studio.
+  - For **Libraries**, enter the unique Library ID found in the sidebar of the Library page in Studio.
 To select problems from more than one content library, click **Add** to enter each additional Library ID.